CoBrALab/MAGeTBrain-nextflow/README.md

 source ~/.bashrc
 ```

+- ensure nextflow can run
+  The following steps need to only be done once.

 ```bash
 nextflow help
 ```

 ### Loading modules

-Now the correct modules need to be loaded
+Now the correct modules need to be loaded.
 This needs to be done every time.

 > [!IMPORTANT]
-> Do not load modules from `.bashrc.`
+> Do not load modules from `.bashrc`.

 ```bash
 module load cobralab